 Foundations of Sport Development

-Examining both community and elite sport, it covers public, private and third sectors, including national and local government and national governing bodies, and considers change – cultural, managerial, social and political – as an element of sport development policy, strategy and operations.
-Every chapter includes in-depth case studies around which a seminar or tutorial can be based, as well as definitions of key concepts and terminology that students and practitioners are likely to encounter during their studies or professional practice.
+Examining both community and elite sport, it covers public, private, and third sectors, including national and local government and national governing bodies, and considers change – cultural, managerial, social, and political – as an element of sport development policy, strategy, and operations.
+Every chapter includes an in-depth case study around which a seminar or tutorial can be based, as well as definitions of key concepts and terminology that students and practitioners are likely to encounter during their studies or professional practice.
 Questions at the end of each chapter encourage the reader to reflect on their own work, and useful guides to further reading make the book an ideal jumping off point for further study.

 Part I: Introducing the Sport Development Landscape